inertialsense/docs.inertialsense.com/docs/index.md

 </center>

-The **IMX-5**™ is a 10-DOF sensor module consisting of a triple redundant Inertial Measurement Unit (IMU), magnetometer, and barometer.
-Data output includes angular rate and linear acceleration.
-IMU calibration consists of bias, scale factor, cross-axis alignment, g-sensitivity, and temperature compensation.
+The **IMX-5**™ is a 10-DOF sensor module consisting of a tactical grade Inertial Measurement Unit (IMU), magnetometer, and barometer.
+Output includes angular rate, linear acceleration, magnetic vector, and barometric pressure and altitude.
+IMU calibration consists of bias, scale factor, cross-axis alignment, and temperature compensation.
 The IMX-5 includes Attitude Heading Reference System (**AHRS**) sensor fusion to estimate roll, pitch, and heading.
-Adding GNSS input to the IMX-5 enables the onboard Inertial Navigation System (**INS**) sensor fusion to estimate roll, pitch, heading, velocity, and position.
+Adding GNSS input to the IMX-5 enables onboard Inertial Navigation System (**INS**) sensor fusion for roll, pitch, heading, velocity, and position.

+The **RUG-IMX-5**™ series adds a rugged aluminum enclosure and RS232, RS485, and CAN bus to the IMX-5.

-The **RUG-IMX-5-RTK**™ combines a multi-frequency GNSS receiver with the IMX-5 enabling the INS sensor fusion to estimate roll, pitch, heading, velocity, and position.
+The **RUG-IMX-5-RTK**™ includes a multi-frequency GNSS receiver with RTK precision position enabling INS sensor fusion for roll, pitch, heading, velocity, and position.

-The **RUG-IMX-5-Dual**™ combines two multi-frequency GNSS receivers and the IMX-5 onboard INS sensor fusion.
-Dual GNSS heading can be determined in environments that are challenging for a magnetometer.
+The **RUG-IMX-5-Dual**™ includes two multi-frequency GNSS receivers with RTK precision position and dual GNSS heading/compass.

+The [**Inertial Sense SDK**](https://github.com/inertialsense/inertial-sense-sdk) is an open-source software development kit for quick integration to configure and communicate with Inertial Sense products.
+The SDK includes data logger, math libraries, and interface for Linux, Windows, and embedded platforms.

 ## Features
 * **Tactical Grade IMU**